nocduro/rustref/Readme.md

 Website design ~~copied~~ _inspired_ by http://neverssl.com with the original CSS author being: Mark Webster https://gist.github.com/markcwebster/9bdf30655cdd5279bad13993ac87c85d

 ## Overview
-The Rust code is used to verify that the links function and to generate both the markdown for the website, and the `_redirects` file which is used by Netlify to do the redirects.
+The Rust code verifies that the links function and generates both the markdown for the website, and the `_redirects` file which is used by Netlify.

-The redirects are generated from the `redirects.toml` file.
+The redirects are generated from `redirects.toml`.

 ## Running
 Install gutenberg from: https://www.getgutenberg.io